Mogden, Hounslow

 The old name for the part of south Isleworth now dominated by a Thames Water sewage plant

-Opened in 1936, the Mogden Wastewater Works is one of the largest such plants in south-east England, treating sewage from a population equivalent of 1.8 million, across a 60 square mile catchment area of north and west London.
-It has recently undergone a £40 million refit.
-The purified wastewater from the plant is piped to Isleworth Ait, where it is discharged into the Thames around high tide.
-Electricity has always been generated from the waste methane to power the treatment works themselves but in 1993 a combined heat and power plant was added.
-South Middlesex hospital, which closed in 1982, was formerly Mogden isolation hospital.
+The purified effluent from the plant is piped to Isleworth Ait, where it is discharged into the Thames around high tide.
+Since the plant’s inception, electricity has been generated from the waste methane to power the treatment works themselves and in 1993 a combined heat and power plant was added.

 The ‘Mogden formula’ is a sewerage industry pricing structure that seeks to link charges to the volume and strength of trade effluent discharged.